University of the Rockies Catalog - General Academic Policies and Information

 Memberships in other professional associations remain the individual student’s responsibility.
 Membership in a professional organization is not a substitute for professional licensure in any state.

-Students who are completing a practicum or counseling internship in Colorado must obtain registration with the Colorado Department of Regulatory Agencies (DORA) prior to beginning their practicum experience at the University, and all clinical students in the School of Professional Psychology must have personal liability insurance prior to beginning practicum.
+Students who are completing a practicum or counseling internship in Colorado must obtain registration with the Colorado Department of Regulatory Agencies (DORA) prior to beginning their practicum experience at the University, and all mental healthcare specialization students in the School of Professional Psychology must have personal liability insurance prior to beginning practicum.
 Students will be required to provide documentation of registration with DORA if they are completing practicum hours in Colorado, and documentation of a current professional liability policy for all clinical practicum experiences.

 The Practicum experience gives students the opportunity to integrate Core Competencies, Clinical Proficiencies, and academics as they apply their learning in a real world clinical setting.
 Students build the skills they will need to be successful in the mental health profession.
 The Practica also give students the chance to discover the clinical relationship skills and techniques that work for them in the clinical setting and the client populations with which they are most effective.
 The level of professionalism and enthusiasm, with which students approach their practica, has a direct bearing on their success and the quality of their learning experience.